Environmental Education and Outreach

 Green School Flag.

-Maryland Green Centers model environmental best management practices, provide environmental programs for the community, and help schools engage in site-based environmental education and work towards a MD Green School recognition.
-The Maryland Green Center recognition is a component of the Maryland Green School Award Program and is sponsored by the MD Association for Environmental and Outdoor Education (MAEOE).
+Maryland Green Centers model environmental best management practices, provide environmental programs for the community, and help schools engage in site-based environmental education and work towards a Maryland Green School recognition.
+The Maryland Green Center recognition is a component of the Maryland Green School Award Program and is sponsored by the Maryland Association for Environmental and Outdoor Education.

 Baltimore County continues to have one of Maryland's strongest Green School representation.
-See the most current list of Green Schools and Centers (PDF) in Baltimore County.
+View the current list of Green Schools and Centers (PDF).

 Environment at Home and Community